alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 * EZ is taking lead on the GitHub workshop next week, they're an absolute rockstar and I'm super grateful that it's taken off my plate.
 * There's one call that needed to be rescheduled, but I've now met with 19 PPIE leads/co-applicants over the past 3 weeks 🚀
 * Overall I think internal comms were really good last week.
-* There's enough to tackle locally right now, but I do need to be chipping away at building extrnal connections to communities as the conference has been mentioned a few times in the past week.
+* There's enough to tackle locally right now, but I do need to be chipping away at building external connections to communities as the conference has been mentioned a few times in the past week.
+	* EK - relient on the stakeholder mapping - check in with the progress of this and see if it can be shared with you.

 #### Notes to discuss during 1:1

 * Brainstorming channels of comms if folks miss a monthly meeting, but they also don't read newsletters.
+	* EK -  multiple comms channels seems to be the best bet.
+Detailed meeting notes and then a summary by Slack or email.
 * Action plan for how to dial back into work week of 25th without getting overwhelmed.

 ### 📚 Updates